 A lot has changed in the sports gambling world in recent years.
 Not only have the internet and online casinos completely revolutionized the sports betting industry, but we’ve also seen recent changes in federal laws that are paving the way for sports gambling to become legal in every state in the country.

 Bet on NHL, Here!

 Whether betting on the NHL is legal for you depends on which state you’re in.

-Click here for a full guide to legal US sports betting state by state, and find the specific page for the state you’re in.
+Click here for a full guide to legal US sports betting state by state, and find the specific page for the state you’re in. for instance, sports betting in Tennesse.
 We update the pages whenever something major happens so checking your state’s page is the easiest way to find a quick and accurate answer.

 Ever since the Professional and Amateur Sports Protection Act (PASPA) was passed in 1992, sports betting had been illegal across all of America with a few exceptions.
 Nevada being the big one.

 However, things changed in a big way in May of 2018 when the state of New Jersey successfully appealed the law.
 The Supreme Court voted 6-3 in favor of overturning PASPA and giving each state the authority to govern its own sports gambling industry.

 While the decision didn’t instantly make sports gambling legal across the US, it does mean that each state now has the option to decide for itself whether to allow sports gambling in their state and how they wish to legislate it.